When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Vacuum cleaner (with hose attachment).
+• Vacuum cleaner with hose attachment.

-• Clean cloth.
+• Microfiber cloth.

 • Warm soapy water.

-1. Vacuum the Exterior
+1. Vacuum the Intake and Base

-2. Wipe the Heater Down
+2. Wipe Down the Jacket

-3. Dry the Water Heater
+3. Dry Thoroughly

 How to Clean a Water Heater With Vinegar